Maprunner/rg2/README.md

 # Routegadget 2

 ## Latest news
-Version 1.8.0 was released on 4th March 2022 and is installed on all routegadget.co.uk sites.
+Version 1.9.0 was released on 14th April 2022 and is installed on all routegadget.co.uk sites.
 This includes:
-* Enhancements to the "Measure" function following use at HH Zoom meetings.
-Route nodes can be dragged to adjust them, overlays are only visible when dialog window is open, and "Delete all" button added.
-* New manager function added to allow deletion of unused maps.
-* Enhancement to course sliders so that they handle relay and score courses better.
+* Chart display of some of the stats information available when double clicking on a runner name on the results tab.
+* Extra error handling which now allows some very old (RG1, pre 2011) events to be displayed correctly.
+* Extra warnings about map size when setting up an event.
+* Various other minor updates.

 ## User Guide and Introductory Videos